Arpit1033/Security-plus/README.md

 - *Scalable Solutions*: Suitable for businesses, public spaces, and communities.

 Stay one step ahead of crime with Security Plus – the intelligent surveillance system built for modern security needs.

+The Model Weights can be downloaded from here: https://drive.google.com/file/d/1hJiKJBcu3phWvjucH_zYD22Y_DpZ0-oy